plp13/thea/README.md

 Status
 ------

 The code is still very young.
-It works for me, but probably contains tons of bugs and should be considered unstable.
+It works for me, but it probably contains tons of bugs, plus I keep changing it all the time.
+Therefore, it should be considered highly unstable.

+In other words:

+THIS IS ALPHA QUALITY SOFTWARE.
+DO NOT BLAME ME IF IT DELETES YOUR FILES, WIPES YOUR HARD DRIVE, OR KIDNAPS YOUR CHILDREN!

 Todo
 ----

 * Test and fix bugs
-* Add more options and switches to the commands, perhaps using GNU getopt:
-  * --color and --nocolor, to enable or disable colorized output, respectively
-  * --help, to show a help message
 * Add a new command, "thea-get", that returns information on the backup version of a file (filename, size, status, diffs) without extra information or colorization; useful for scripting